Abnormal Corn Ear and Kernel Development

 Zipper Ears

-Characterized by partial or missing kernel rows on the underside of the ear due to kernel abortion (Figures 8 and 9).
+Zipper ears are characterized by partial or missing kernel rows on the underside of the ear due to kernel abortion (Figures 8 and 9).
 The missing rows can cause the ear to bend like a banana.
-The specific cause is unknown; however, suggested theories include drought stress, defoliation after pollination, high plant population, and extensive covering of underside ear silks by upper ear silks that may block fertilization.1 Pesticide misapplication may also be a cause.
+The specific cause is unknown, though potential contributing factors include drought stress, severe defoliation during late silk and early blister growth stages, high plant population, extensive covering of underside ear silks by upper ear silks which may block fertilization, and differential heating around the ear circumference.1,7 Pesticide misapplication may also be a cause.

 Figure 8.
 Zipper ear caused by drought stress.